ECO-Qube/capi-gce-demo/gcp/README.md

 ```
 clusterctl generate cluster scheduling-dev-wkld \
-  --kubernetes-version v1.21.10 \
+  --kubernetes-version v1.25.0 \
   --control-plane-machine-count=1 \
   --worker-machine-count=3 \
   > scheduling-dev-wkld.yaml
 ```

-then follow [this guide](capi-resource-set/cluster-automate.md) to create the config related to the ClusterResourceSets and automatically provision CNI and Scheduler at cluster initialization.
+then follow [this guide](https://github.com/criscola/platform-aware-scheduling/tree/74a191bd5d1e38a341e5985b32e5772b0a2cd1fc/telemetry-aware-scheduling/deploy/cluster-api) to create the config related to the ClusterResourceSets to automatically provision CNI and Scheduler at cluster initialization.
+Note that at this time the PR on the TAS repo is not yet merged to main -- search for Cluster API's deployment option and its README.
+All these steps are **already** implemented and it just suffices to use the resources present in the current repo, minus maybe stuff related to TLS since it's better, for security reasons, to re-generate those and avoid pushing to the repo during the production cluster set up.

 Finally, apply the config: